sharetribe/flex-docs/src/docs/tutorial-rental/How to setup Stripe /index.md

 #3.
 Enable Stripe Connect and Stripe Connect Onboarding on your platform
 Sharetribe uses the Stripe Connect features with Custom Accounts.
 These enable your sellers to process payments through your marketplace and let you earn a commission on these sales.
 These next steps describe how to enable Stripe Connect.

-**This step is important: without this step, providers will not be able to receive money and buyers will not be able to start any transaction.**
+**This step is important.
+Without it, providers will not be able to receive money and buyers will not be able to start any transaction.**

-To enable Stripe Connect:

 - Click Connect in the top bar.
 Then "Get started".
 ![stripe-4](./stripe-4.png)